vindenez/AdapAD_embedded/README.md

 An implementation of Adaptive Anomaly Detector (AdapAD) for embedded systems with limited computational resources.
-AdapAD is an AI-based model for automatic data quality control.
+AdapAD is an prediction-based AD model using LSTM for automatic data quality control.

 The model utilizes online learning to adapt to concept-drift and to detect anomalous measurements from real-time univariate time series data.